-Jewel’s practice focuses on complex commercial litigation.
-He has counseled clients in consumer class actions under various state and federal laws concerning deceptive trade practices and telemarketing.
-Jewel has also represented and advised major consumer products companies and retailers facing advertising issues.
+Jewel focuses his practice on complex commercial litigation in both state and federal courts.
+He has represented clients in consumer class actions brought under a variety of state and federal statutes, including those addressing deceptive trade practices and telemarketing regulations.
+Jewel has also advised major consumer products companies and national retailers in advertising disputes and related regulatory matters.

 Prior to joining Glenn Agre Bergman & Fuentes, Jewel was an associate of Kelley Drye & Warren LLP.